 Which Stores Offer Black Friday Price Matching?

-NOTE: The information below was assembled during this year's Black Friday sales.
-That shopping event is now over, but you can still save!
-Check out our Staff Pick deals to see our "best of the best" offers.
+NOTE: The information below was assembled during previous Black Friday sales.
+Check out the current Black Friday deals for the most up-to-date offers.

 Price matching is a simple idea: if you find an item at a lower price at a different store, some retailers will match (or even beat) the price, so you can get a discount without going to their competitors.
 That can be a big convenience, particularly on a huge shopping holiday like Black Friday when you may not have the time to hit up every single sale.